-- A. Maintain an unqualified annual audited financial report certified by an independent certified public accountant (CPA), performed in accordance with Generally Accepted Auditing Standards (GAAS), and based upon Generally Accepted Accounting Principles (GAAP).
-All CPA reports must provide separate detail for income and expenses derived from: - Risk sharing and risk assumption arrangements between the LSLPN and licensed carriers; and - 2.
-The LSLPN health coverage plans issued by the licensed LSLPN. - B. Demonstrate financial stability to the commissioner and maintain a minimum net worth.
-Minimum net worth, excluding any goodwill or other intangible assets, must be equal to the greatest of (i) one hundred thousand dollars (\$100,000), (ii) 2 (two) times the authorized control level of the most recent risk based capital calculation, or (iii) such other amount as may be determined by the commissioner and commensurate with the risk assumed by the LSLPN. - C. Demonstrate its capacity to administer the health plans being offered, and its ability to achieve, monitor, and evaluate the quality and cost effectiveness of care being provided by its health care providers, and adequacy of its provider network and third-party agreements in assuring reasonable access to care.
-This requirement shall be met by certification by an independent reviewer and subject to acceptance by the commissioner. - D. Provide for the collection of capitation fees/premium payments from the individual, employer, or group, on a monthly basis only, unless otherwise approved by the commissioner. - E. Provide an annual certification by an executive officer of the LSLPN warranting the following: - All LSLPN health coverage plan(s), contracts or agreements or a combination thereof are not being offered and marketed as substitute for comprehensive or major medical insurance coverage. - F. Assure that all administrative and management agreements include: a provision that the contract may not restrict the LSLPN governing body from appointing, removing or changing officers or employees of the LSLPN; a clear statement of the responsibilities and ownership of all books and records, assets, liabilities and compensation under the contract, where applicable; and if the LSLPN contracts for electronic data processing (EDP) and/or management information systems (MIS), a provision providing appropriate access to the system upon examination by the commissioner, and a mechanism under which the system is available to the LSLPN or its successor upon insolvency of the LSLPN, or termination or cancellation of the contract. - G. Provide a written notice of cancellation to the commissioner within sixty (60) days prior to canceling any administrative or management agreement.
+- A. Maintaining an unqualified annual audited financial report certified by an independent certified public accountant (CPA), performed in accordance with Generally Accepted Auditing Standards (GAAS), which is based upon Generally Accepted Accounting Principles (GAAP).
+All CPA reports must provide separate detail for income and expenses derived from: - 1.
+Risk sharing and risk assumption arrangements between the LSLPN and licensed carriers; and - 2.
+The LSLPN health coverage plans issued by the licensed LSLPN. - B. Demonstrating financial stability to the commissioner and maintaining a minimum net worth.
+Minimum net worth, excluding any goodwill or other intangible assets, must be equal to the greatest of: - 1.
+One hundred thousand dollars (\$100,000);

+- 2. Two (2) times the authorized control level of the most recent risk based capital calculation; or - 3.
+Such other amount as may be determined by the commissioner and commensurate with the risks assumed by the LSLPN. - C. Demonstrating its capacity to administer the health plans being offered; its ability to achieve, monitor, and evaluate the quality and cost effectiveness of care being provided by its health care providers; and the adequacy of its provider network and third-party agreements in assuring reasonable access to care. - D. Providing for the collection of capitation fees/premium payments from the individual, employer, or group, on a monthly basis only, unless otherwise approved by the commissioner. - E. Providing an annual certification by an executive officer of the LSLPN attesting that LSLPN health coverage plan(s), contracts or agreements or a combination thereof are not being offered and marketed as a substitute for comprehensive or major medical insurance coverage. - F. Assuring that all administrative and management agreements include: - 1.
+A provision that the contract may not restrict the LSLPN governing body from appointing, removing or changing officers or employees of the LSLPN; - 2.
+A clear statement of the responsibilities and ownership of all books and records, assets, liabilities and compensation under the contract, where applicable; and - 3.
+If the LSLPN contracts for electronic data processing (EDP) and/or management information systems (MIS), a provision providing appropriate access to the system upon examination by the commissioner, and a mechanism under which the system is available to the LSLPN or its successor upon insolvency of the LSLPN, or termination or cancellation of the contract. - G. Providing a written notice of cancellation to the commissioner within sixty (60) days prior to canceling any administrative or management agreement.